Table of Contents

 Different kinds of markets make the global economy.
 While some sectors like fruits, vegetables, retail, etc form a perfectly competitive market, some other industries like telecommunication form an oligopoly market.

-There is also a monopoly market where only one seller has the capacity to sell the particular product.
-Producers are the price makers and buyers don’t have any option, other than going with the single seller, for example, automobile companies like Mercedes, BMW, etc. There is also sheer lack of competition and barriers to entry for other firms.
+There is also a monopoly market where only one seller has the capacity to sell a particular product.
+Producers are the price makers and buyers don’t have any option, other than going with the single seller, for example, automobile companies like Mercedes, BMW, etc. There is also a sheer lack of competition and barriers to entry for other firms.

-An interesting feature of captive market is that although there is no natural monopoly, yet consumers have little choices in front of them and end up taking the product from the one and only seller; thereby being a part of the artificial monopoly.
+An interesting feature of a captive market is that although there is no natural monopoly, consumers have few choices in front of them and end up taking the product from the one and only seller; thereby being a part of the artificial monopoly.

 Examples of Captive Market

-2. Food courts in Malls, Airport, Cinema Hall
+Food courts in Malls, Airport, Cinema Halls

 Prices in the food court of malls vary according to the status of the malls.
 For example, food prices in ordinary malls are slightly higher than the market price.
 However, in the posh malls, mostly visited by celebrities and the elite, prices skyrocket.